 First of all, let’s take a quick run through the list of insecurities regarding physical appearance (but be warned: if you do not like what you are about to read, just remember that I am only summarizing what, according to the Internet, are the top insecurities of women and why):

-Besides the insecurities regarding physical appearance listed above, the next most commonly listed securities are about dating:
+The next most commonly listed female insecurities are about dating:

 It would seem from the points above that there is just no pleasing women, that you can’t live with them, you can’t blah blah blah.
 Oh, women!
 These points about dating women, about how to reassure them that they are sexy but not only sexy and on the whole that they are wanted by men, were obviously written by men.
 They are basically tips for men on how to calm the insecure and frivolous creature called woman; feel free to stop at this point to spit if you like.

 The insecurities above, sadly, are those which are by far most frequently listed; and as I said, there are very few others that make any appearance at all.

 The following two insecurities do make a very small appearance (more of a walk-on than a speaking role):

 - Money: A few women are, apparently, insecure about how much money they make.
 Obviously, like anyone else, they believe that making more money means that they are a better person.

 - Career: A few women are also apparently concerned about their jobs; either that they simply don’t have a job, that they would like to have a better or more commonly respected job; or, they already have a good career but are insecure about their status in the company, their ability to climb the ladder, their male competition, etc.